-Modern vs old is usually a false comparison.
+Modern security vs old security is usually a false comparison.
 The real question when shopping for security products is complex vs simple.
 Some might even say it is a matter of electronic vs mechanical.
 Allow us to develop this idea for you.

 Is electronic always better?
 Especially choosing security products?